 Leveraging Fidelis Network® for Advanced Network Traffic Analysis:

 Fidelis Network® leverages a variety of techniques to analyze network traffic from session inspection, behavioral analysis, and real-time monitoring.
-With actionable insights and strong detection capabilities, SOC use this powerful platform to quickly identify, investigate, and accurately eliminate threats, making it a crucial asset for today’s network security.
+The platform integrates with network management systems and network monitoring tools, leveraging network telemetry and flow analysis for comprehensive visibility.
+It is used in data centers and supports security analysis, network forensics, and the ability to investigate security incidents.
+With actionable insights and strong detection capabilities, SOC use this powerful platform to quickly identify, investigate, and accurately eliminate threats, helping organizations maintain secure network traffic and making it a crucial asset for today’s network security.

 The second step to network traffic behavior analysis is capturing data and filtering it to match relevant traffic within the session with the protocol, IP address, and port.
 It makes it easier to filter out the noise to spot packets that lead to enhanced security threats or network performance issues.